 ¼ tsp Redmond Real Salt & pepper to taste

 1 tbls chopped green onions

-1 tbls Parmesan cheese or raw cheddar cheese (opt)
+1 tbls Parmesan cheese (or raw cheddar cheese, fav dairy free cheese)

 sprinkle of chipotle chili flakes (opt)

 - Preheat oven to 350°

 - Combine the coconut cream, mayo, eggs and lemon juice in food processor and whirl until well combined.